 Today, as thousands of small firms are bringing in younger staff as partners they are finding the whole approach to running their firms must change.
 What are the most important practice management tips for small firms planning on bringing in new partners?
 What must change?

-Commit to revenue growth.
 No one with talent wants to work at a stagnant firm.

 If you are the owner, don’t be a technological relic.

-When you are ready to offer partnership to a staff person, make sure that you have a well-written partnership agreement.
-When you explain the benefits and obligations of being a partner, you need to be certain the whole package comes across as a “great deal” to new partners.
+When you are ready to offer a partnership to a staff person, make sure that you have a well-written partnership agreement.
+When you explain the benefits and obligations of being a partner, you need to ensure the whole package comes across as a “great deal” to new partners.